 By no means is this an exhaustive list, but it helps to show how much food we throw away that is still perfectly edible!

 At least not right now.
-If you’re really trying to save money to pay rent or utilities & etc, the cost of organic food might be out of your budget (plus organic isn’t always what it’s cracked up to be).
+If you’re really trying to save money to pay rent or utilities or other bills, the cost of organic food might be out of your budget (plus organic isn’t always what it’s cracked up to be).

 - First, only buy organic what you eat a lot of, and what you whole-heartedly believe is worth it.